Print3M/print3m.github.io/_notes/programming/powershell.md

 ### 1.2.
 What is a cmdlet?
 Cmdlets (pronounced: command-lets) are native PS commands, not stand-alone executables.
 Cmdlets are collected into **PowerShell modules** that can be loaded on demand.
 They can be written in any compiled .NET language or in the PS scripting language itself.

+> **NOTE**: Cmdlets and their parameters are case-insensitive.
+However, Microsoft generally recommends entering a PowerShell cmdlet (or a parameter) with the first letter of each word capitalized.

 ## 2. Pipeline
 To pass output from one cmdlet to another the pipline is used.
 Instead of passing text, PowerShell passes an object to next cmdlet.
 Object contains methods and properties.
 Objects returned by the last command in a chain are printed out on the screen.